DACA Recipients Celebrate Supreme Court Ruling, But Say There's More Work to Do

 “There will always be attacks on our immigrant community, so we always have to be ready,” says Vanessa Luna, a DACA recipient and cofounder of ImmSchools, a nonprofit that supports undocumented students and families.
 “DACA is a Band-Aid to a larger issue…so long-term, we need comprehensive immigration reform.”

-Esder Chong, a 22-year-old DACA recipient in Middlesex County, N.J., says she’s now hopeful the DACA ruling will enable her to complete her upcoming graduate studies program at Rutgers University, which includes a component in Beijing, China.
+Esder Chong, a 22-year-old DACA recipient in Middlesex County, N.J., says she’s now hopeful the DACA ruling will enable her to complete her upcoming graduate studies as a Schwarzman Scholar, which might require her to move to China.
 “It seems like such a small thing to be joyful about, but for me it’s everything because there was a huge uncertainty of even finishing this program because of my status,” she tells TIME.

 Related Stories

 Chong and her parents moved to the U.S. from South Korea for missionary work when she was 6 years old.
 In 2008, their visas ended, and Chong became undocumented.
-DACA recipients do not qualify for federal grants or student loans to go to college, but she was able to pay for her undergraduate education through private scholarships.
+DACA recipients do not qualify for federal grants or student loans to go to college, but she was able to pay for her undergraduate education at Rutgers University through private scholarships.

 Other young DACA recipients who can’t access scholarships or can’t afford to pay out of pocket often learn that obtaining an education is out of the question.
 That was the case for Ramon Sanchez, a 23-year-old DACA recipient who lives in Dallas.
 Sanchez moved to Mt.
 Pleasant, Texas, from Mexico when he was about 6 years old and obtained DACA status when he was 16, allowing him to work retail jobs.
 In high school, his dream was to get an art degree at the Art Institute of Dallas.
 While touring the school, a tuition counselor broke the news that he wouldn’t qualify for federal student aid, taking college off the table.
 “That really kind of broke me down,” Sanchez tells TIME.
 “This is something that I’ve always wanted, almost at my fingertips.”